vinay-sj/Issue-Tracker/README.md

 * On the server, we use `StaticRouter` in place of `BrowserRouter`.
 The StaticRouter has to be supplied the URL.
 Based on this, the router will choose an appropriate component to render.
 StaticRouter takes a property called `location`, which is a static URL that the rest of the rendering will need.
 It also needs a property called `context`.
 * React makes a distinction between rendering the DOM to replace a DOM element and attaching event handlers to the server-rendered DOM.
 We receive a warning to change `render()` to `hydrate()`.
 When we use `hydrate` React attaches all the handlers.
 * To be able to make request to the API server via `graphQLFetch()` from the server, we need to replace `whatwg-fetch` module with `isomorphic-fetch` module as it can be used both on the browser as well as Node.js.
+* We can use the Webpack's plugin called `DefinePlugin` to define global variables that are available at runtime.
+This can be used to indicate whether functions are called from the browser or Node.js by defining a variable `__isBrowser__`.
+* To pass information down to the `About` component while it's being rendered, we can use a `global` store for all the data that is needed for the hierarchy of components that need to be rendered.
+The users of this module assign key values that will be available globally by importing this module.

 ## Chapter 11